-Man Behind the Camera is a live cinematic performance by Ukrainian-Canadian composer and pianist Taras Luka, featuring an original contemporary score performed live to the legendary Ukrainian avant-garde silent film Man with a Movie Camera (1929).
+Man Behind the Camera is a live cinematic performance by Ukrainian-Canadian composer and pianist Taras Luka, featuring an original contemporary score performed live to the legendary Ukrainian avant-garde silent film Man With a Movie Camera (1929).

 Presented as part of the Canadian Live Performance Tour, the project reimagines one of the most influential works of avant-garde cinema through a powerful live musical interpretation for piano and electronics.
 During the screening, Luka performs the score live on stage, transforming the film into an immersive audiovisual experience where music and image unfold in real time.

-Created within the Ukrainian film studio VUFKU, Man with a Movie Camera is widely recognized as a masterpiece of world cinema and a cornerstone of Ukrainian avant-garde film.
+Created within the Ukrainian film studio VUFKU, Man With a Movie Camera is widely recognized as a masterpiece of world cinema and a cornerstone of Ukrainian avant-garde film.
 Through a contemporary musical language, Man Behind the Camera brings this iconic work into a modern concert setting, creating a dialogue between early cinematic experimentation and today’s live performance culture.

 The result is a poetic and dynamic experience where rhythm, montage, and live music merge into one artistic event.